 The UltaMid 2 is a minimal, single skin tent – or shelter, depending on what you like to call such designs – that comfortably sleeps two.
 Pyramid in style, it’s non-freestanding, relying on a taught setup for best performance.
 As such, it’s easiest and most satisfying to pitch on relatively soft ground, though in a pinch the use of rocks, bikes and shrubs to anchor stakes and guy points will certainly suffice.
 When I say minimal, that’s exactly what I mean.
 There’s no floor.
 Or netting.
 Just a single pole to brace the center of the ‘mid and a humble set of tent stakes, neither of which are provided.
 Inherent to a pyramid shelter, it offers excellent protection from the elements – be they wind, rain or snow – from whichever direction they’re barreling towards you, unlike some flat tarps.

 Pitching a pyramid-style shelter takes a few attempts to figure out and perfect; anyone brought up with traditional geodesic designs is likely to find it a touch fiddly at first.
-In time though, it becomes an extremely quick and strangely satisfying process.
+In time though, it’s an extremely quick and strangely satisfying process.
 This video from Hiking in Finland offers a good visual example of how it’s done.

-In fact when it comes to sizing, the UltaMid 2 is nothing short of palatial; or at least, very spacious for two and distinctly indulgent for one.
+In fact when it comes to sizing, the UltaMid 2 is nigh on palatial, or at least very spacious for two and distinctly indulgent for one.
 Given the pyramid design, expect to sacrifice some usable space at the base of each panel; these cheese-shaped zones are best dedicated to storing gear.
 In exchange, headroom is unusually considerate, a real boon for taller folk at the end of a long day’s riding.
 Other tourers I met in South America were intrigued by its shape, likening it to a tipi, even though it’s a different geometrical shape entirely.
 But like a tipi, its upright proportions are easy to feel comfortable in; after camping in the UltaMid 2, conventional tents feel like cramped coffins in comparison.
 The caveat is that tall campers have to take care not to press the feet of their sleeping bags against the sidewalls, as condensation can often be an issue with single wall shelters.
 Also inherent to the pyramid design, there’s no porch to protect you while jumping into your tent.
 This means you’re subject to the vagaries of the seasons once you zip the UltaMid open, which is where bulkier dome or tunnel tents with porches score points over it.

 As for pack size, the UltaMid was bulkier than I expected when I first received it.
 Over time it’s compressed smaller and smaller, to the point that I can now roll it up into a package that tucks snuggly into an Anything Cage HD.
 This initial bulkiness is due in part to the ‘cone’, a reinforced affair that accepts trekking poles, paddles, sticks or even skis, as well as its hardy build.